newlandsvalley/purescript-midi/README.md

 ## Examples

+All examples use version 1.0.0 of purescript-midi.
+This version uses Signals for web-midi rather than async effects (Aff).

 * __midifile__ demonstrates basic MIDI file parsing.
 * __abcfile__ demonstrates converting an ABC file to a MIDI recording.
 * __keyboard__ demonstrates a playable keyboard that uses a variety of instrument soundfonts.